Yoxt/init-spring-app/readme.md

   - Docker and Azure App Service extensions
   - instance of Azure Container Registry (ACR)

-- Step:
+ Steps:
  - Open the Docker Explorer and select Connect Registry.
  - Tag the image :   <your registry or username>/<image name>:<tag> (webapp6.azurecr.io/webapp6:latest)
  - Push image to registry.
  - Click on Deploy Image To Azure App Service